PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 ## Notifications after form submissions

+After deleting the single Shopping Cart row, using the dropdown View > Delete, the success notification is prompted:<br>
+_Successful deletion._

 After using the Bulk Actions successful Cart deletion, the success notification is prompted:<br>
 _The selection has been successfully deleted._